Bringing engineering to life across North Carolina through outreach, mentoring and education

 Camp will be staffed by schoolteachers, engineering students and NC State engineering staff members.
 The staff-to-student ratio is approximately 1:8.

 At Camp I and II activities will cover a variety of engineering fields and skills.
 At 9 a.m. students begin the morning by receiving a new engineering challenge.
 Students then split into small teams, working together to investigate the problem and find a solution.
 Students have plenty of break time and outside time to balance the challenging and fun design work they are completing.
 There is never a dull moment at the engineering camp.
 At the end of the day, all students gather to present their tested and improved designs.
-At least one major field trip is included each week related to projects on which the students are working.
+We usually have one field trip at camp related to projects on which the students are working.

 The Girls Middle School Video Game Design Camp will focus on computer engineering design challenges.
 Activities involve designing computer games, animated stories or helpful computer applications.
 No prior programming experience is necessary.
 You will work together and learn everything you need to know to be successful!

 The only way to apply is via our online application tool.
-You can access it here or click on the "Login" button on the top right corner of this Web page.
+You can access it by clicking on the "LOGIN/APPLY NOW" button on the top right corner of this Web page.
 Please bookmark the site so you can return to it to complete your application and check on the status.

 Your son or daughter is required to draft and submit short personal answers to these two questions: